-Graduate Nutrition Courses that are Cross listed to Undergraduate Courses as Electives
+Graduate Nutrition Courses that are available to Undergraduate DPD majors as Electives.

-NUTR 4378 Maternal and Child Nutrition.
+NUTR 5561 Maternal and Child Nutrition.
+Maternal and Child Nutrition.
 Study the physiological and metabolic changes that occur in pregnancy, and infancy through early childhood.
 Examine the nutrition and cultural factors impacting growth and development.
 Evaluate and critique nutrition programs and strategies for this population.
-Prerequisites: Senior standing by credits earned.
-3.00 GPA.
-Grade of "C" or better in BIOL 1155, or BIOL 3258, or BIOL 1157 and 1158.
-Grade of "C" or better in NUTR 2241.
-Consent of Department Chair required.
-This course is a cross-listed nutrition graduate course (NTR/NUTR 5561) Online format only.
-3 semester credit hours.
-Typically offered: Periodically.
+2000-level Nutrition and Anatomy Physiology courses recommended.
+3 semester credit hour/s.